fanmengdan/reranking/README.md

 | test/              | test data and results                                        |

 # TODO
-* Thesis - Thesis Organization, Results (in Appendix as well), Conclusion...
+* Thesis - Results (in Appendix as well), Conclusion...
 Finally proof read !
 * Add SemEval '16 in Literature Survey (Tree Kernel and SVM)
-* Explain PV-DM PV-DBOW in Doc Rep (Thesis)